Hello and welcome to the podcast of the Lotus Eaters, episode 1248 for September 9th, 2025.

 Okay, thank you.

-Uh Omar Award says, if Nigel considers appearing on Celebrity Slop, it's a positive entry on a CV, it goes some way to explaining why he still humiliates himself on cameo.
+Omar Awad says, if Nigel considers appearing on Celebrity Slop, it's a positive entry on a CV.

 Yeah, what is that about?

-I don't know if he still does it so if if uh Omar says he he does, then I'm sure he does.
+If Omar says he does, then I'm sure he does.

-And I couldn't believe I assumed it was a fake.
+And I couldn't believe, I assumed it was a fake.

-I assumed it was uh AI generated.
+I assumed it was AI generated.

-It's like wait, this is real?
+It's like, wait, this is real?

 Big chungus.

-Big chungus winner winner chicken dinner, skibbity I don't know, it was like the most embarrassing cringe nonsense of all time.
+It was like the most embarrassing cringe nonsense of all time.

 And it was real.